harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture32

   ### Synthesis of 2:1 Mux using Yosys
   Yosys is a popular opensource synthesis tool.
+Yosys specifically requires the RTL file and .lib file.

 ## Day 2
   ### Understanding .lib file